-Hispanic Heritage Month Classroom Projects And Lessons To Celebrate (Blog)
+Hispanic Heritage Month Activities And Lessons To Celebrate In The Classroom

-Hispanic Heritage Month classroom projects and lessons to celebrate
+Hispanic Heritage Month: Activities and lessons to celebrate in the classroom

-Hispanic Heritage Month classroom project and lessons to celebrate
+Hispanic Heritage Month: Activities and lessons to celebrate in the classroom

 Flocabulary has engaging hip-hop-infused Hispanic Heritage Month lessons that are rigorous and engaging for students.
-We also host an annual rap-writing contest where we invite students to write a rap about an event, person, or tradition tied to Hispanic culture.
-The winning students will have their lyrics turned into a Flocab lesson.
-Use these Hispanic Heritage Month projects and lessons to celebrate and honor Hispanic culture and history in your curriculum—not just for the month but all year long.
+Use these projects and activities to celebrate and honor Hispanic culture and history in your curriculum—not just for the month but all year long.

 The lyrics for this song were written in collaboration with the 2020 secondary contest winner, Jelena from Knox County, TN.

-In this lesson, students embark on an exploration of the life and achievements of José Hernández, a notable Mexican-American astronaut.
+In this lesson, students embark on an exploration of the life and achievements of José Hernández, a notable American Latino astronaut with Mexican heritage.
 By delving into his early life and the determination that fueled his journey to becoming a NASA astronaut, students gain valuable insights into the challenges and triumphs he faced along the way.
 Through this lesson, students can connect with the story of José Hernández, reflecting on the importance of perseverance and dedication in achieving their own dreams.

 The lyrics for this song were written in collaboration with the 2020 elementary contest winner, Stephen from Dove Schools in OK.